Ford Aerostar: Body design

-Distinguished by its sloped-nosed design, the Ford Aerostar utilized a "one-box" design similar to the Ford Transit and Renault Espace; in contrast to its European counterparts, the long wheelbase of the Aerostar placed the wheels near the corners, minimizing body overhangs.
+Distinguished by its sloped-nosed design, the Ford Aerostar utilized a "one-box" design similar to the European Ford Transit and Renault Espace; in contrast to its European counterparts, the long wheelbase of the Aerostar placed the wheels near the corners, minimizing body overhangs.
 In an effort to further improve its fuel efficiency and aerodynamics (and lower its curb weight), multiple plastic body parts from the 1984 concept car were adopted by the production vehicle, including the bumper covers, fuel tank, and rear hatch.